NIH-NCPI/mapdragon-unified/readme.md

   - `FLASK_ENV=local`: Runs Flask in local development mode.
   - `FLASK_RUN_PORT=80`: Configures Flask to run on port 80.
   - `GOOGLE_APPLICATION_CREDENTIALS`: Path to Google Cloud credentials.
+  - `FIRESTORE_MONGO_URI`: MongoDB-compatible connection string for Firestore.
 - **Volumes**:
   - Mounts `mapdragon-unified-creds.json` into the container at `/app/mapdragon-unified-creds.json`.
-  - Uses environment variables from `loc.env`.
+  - Uses environment variables from `.env`.
+- **Database**: Connects to Google Cloud Firestore using MongoDB wire protocol compatibility.
-- **IF using Macbook with an ARM-mased chip**
+- **IF using Macbook with an ARM-based chip**
-  - Move Dockerfile.mac inside of the lacutus directory
+  - Move Dockerfile.mac inside of the locutus directory
 ### 3. **Nginx** (Reverse Proxy)

 - **Image**: Uses the latest official Nginx image.